buchi-labortechnik-ag/contributing/README.md

 Your branch name should follow the format `type-scope(-issue_id)`:

 * type is one of the types above
-* scope is optional, and represents the module your branch is working on.
+* scope is optional and represents the module your branch is working on
 * issue_id is the GitHub issue number

 ##### Good Examples